-The Ten of Wands, in the astrological correspondence system I follow, corresponds to the last ten days of Sagittarius (12th-21st December), and is linked to Saturn in Sagittarius.
+The Ten of Wands, in the astrological correspondence system I follow, corresponds to the last ten days of Sagittarius (this year, 12th-21st December), and is linked to Saturn in Sagittarius.

 So, Saturn in Sagittarius is not all doom and gloom!
 It can represent the need to establish ourselves through beliefs and aspirations of long-term goals.
 In aiming towards those philosophical, far-off ideals and goals, there will be a willingness to put in the hard work necessary to achieve them, resulting in a sense of satisfaction – and perhaps even a sense of stability or security.

 This combination can also symbolize the ability to accept, in a very expansive and broad-minded way, a number of duties and responsibilities – often taking on more than can be dealt with!
-There can be a tendency to organize things ‘on the run’, to ‘wing things’ (think of those wings on the Sagittarian figure), and may be constantly changing the agenda to suit changing situations.
-Not always a bad thing – being able to ‘think on your feet’ is an advantage, and one that I need to develop!
+There can be a tendency to organize things ‘on the run’, to ‘wing things’, and may be constantly changing the agenda to suit changing situations.
+Not always a bad thing – being able to ‘think on your feet’ can be an advantage!

 Shadowscapes Tarot created by Stephanie Pui-Mun Law and Barbara Moore, published by Llewellyn